Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 Various provincial programs exist to support seniors with low incomes.
 The Alberta Seniors Benefit provides monthly support for living expenses, alongside dental, optical, and prescription coverage programs.
 Other provinces offer property tax deferrals and home adaptation loans.

-Rural seniors face notable barriers accessing these supports.
-Many programs require in-person applications or assessments, creating geographical challenges for those in remote communities.
+Rural seniors face barriers accessing these supports.
+Many programs require in-person applications or assessments, making access difficult for those in remote communities.
 The rate of subsidized seniors housing units is nearly 70% lower in rural British Columbia compared to urban areas.

 Effects of aging population in Canada on local economies